0xnohan/Kernel/README.md

 The consensus is based on the **Proof-of-Work algorithm**, where miners must solve complex cryptographic problems to validate new blocks and add them to the chain.
 The validation process uses the SHA-256 function to ensure the integrity of each block's data.
 Each block contains a hash of the previous block, creating a secure and immutable chain of blocks.

 By adopting this mechanism, my project simulates adding transactions to a block, finding the correct "nonce" to solve the cryptographic problem, and managing consensus through a local network of actors.
-However, this is a prototype with minimal security and is currently not resistant to attacks.
+However, this is a prototype with minimal security and is currently not well resistant to attacks.
 The primary goal is to faithfully replicate the functioning of a blockchain.

 ## 📝 Table of Contents